 The Act requires us to perform an audit quality review of each registered audit firm at least once every four years.
 However, we will aim to keep our review cycle consistent with the EU's three-year cycle, to stay aligned internationally.
 The frequency of our inspections varies.
-We inspect larger firms every 18 months, while other firms are generally inspected once every three years.
-FMA staff and contractors -including staff from other overseas audit oversight bodies- carry out these reviews.
+We inspect larger firms every 18 to 24 months, while other firms are generally inspected once every three years.
+These reviews are carried out by FMA staff and contractors, including staff from other overseas' audit oversight bodies.

-We review the systems, policies and procedures audit firms have to comply with the Act's requirements, and what's required by the Auditing and Assurance Standards.
-Audit firms must also use reasonable care, diligence and skill in carrying out FMC audits.
+We review the systems, policies and procedures of audit firms against the Act's and the Auditing and Assurance Standards' compliance.
+Audit firms must also use reasonable care, diligence and skill in their FMC audits.
 We test this by reviewing individual audit files.